By Camila Mejía Giraldo

 Lessons from around the world demonstrate the enormous potential that digital transformation has on improving resilience.
 Regions like the Caribbean, vulnerable to natural disasters, face the challenge of creating an ecosystem that will accelerate digital transformation in order to prevent, mitigate and improve the responsiveness to natural disasters.
 Countries like Jamaica are moving ahead rapidly by implementing legal frameworks and physical infrastructure to enable digital transformation through projects such as the new National Identification System.
 Nevertheless, in the quest for resilience, procuring technology is only one part of the equation.
 Guaranteeing that both government institutions and citizens are fully equipped with the necessary knowledge and skills to leverage digital technology is one of the biggest challenges ahead.

 About the author

-Camila Mejía Giraldo is a State Modernization specialist at the Innovation for Citizen Services division of the Inter-American Development Bank (IDB).
+Camila Mejía Giraldo is a Modernization of the State specialist at the Innovation for Citizen Services division of the Inter-American Development Bank (IDB).
 Her work focuses on the design and implementation of public sector reforms, civil registry, identification, citizen security and justice programs.
-Prior to this, she has worked in the IDB’s Labor Markets and Social Security division where she worked on the fiscal sustainability of the pension system in Jamaica and in labor market insertion programs for the vulnerable population of North East Brazil.
-Camila also worked in the Organization for Economic Cooperation and Development center where she conducted research on informality and gender, pension systems and non-contributory pension schemes in Latin America and the Caribbean.
+Prior to this, she has worked in the IDB’s Labor Markets and Social Security division where she worked on the fiscal sustainability of the pension system in Jamaica and in labor market insertion programs for vulnerable populations in the North East of Brazil.
+Camila also worked in the Development Center of the Organisation for Economic Cooperation and Development (OECD) where she conducted research on informality and gender, pension systems and non-contributory pension schemes in Latin America and the Caribbean.